zvictor/PocketFlow/cookbook/typescript-chat/README.md

 2. `cp .env.example .env` and add your API key
 3. run `npm install`
 4. run `npm run chat` to start having a conversation

-default question is inside `main.ts`, change it and see the result.